Frequently asked questions

 What is pre-authorized payment?

-If you register for the pre-authorized payment (PAP) plan, the amount due on your Enbridge bill will be automatically withdrawn from your bank account to pay your bill each month.
+If you register for the pre-authorized payment (PAP) plan, the amount due on your Enbridge Gas bill will be automatically withdrawn from your bank account to pay your bill each month.
+Once you sign-up, you’ll still need to pay your current bill as the withdrawal from PAP will start on your next bill.
+When you receive the next bill, the date of the withdrawal will be included.

 What credit cards are accepted?